 These will be introduced through a new Public Space Protection Order (PSPO).
 The proposed Dog Fouling PSPO would make it an offence for a person in charge of a dog not to be able to demonstrate that they have the means to clear up after their dog, or an offence if they fail to clear up.

-We are seeking your views on the Draft PSPO which can be viewed below.
-This will replace the current PSPO (Dog Fouling Order 2001)
+We sought views on a Draft Dog Fouling PSPO in September-November 2019.
+The Draft PSPO can be viewed below.
+If adopted this will replace the current PSPO (Dog Fouling Order 2001)

 Further information on the proposed PSPO is set out below: